 Garnish with the likes of hemp hearts, coconut, cacao, goji, and locally sourced bee pollen.

-- Blend the dates in a food processor until they become a paste (if you don't have a food processor, try Elenore's method above using a fork).
+- Blend the dates in a food processor until they become a paste.

 - Add the nut butter and coconut oil, and pulse until combined.